One person might not make much of a difference...

 or can they?

 January 15, 2010 AM Feeling a bit nervous this morning, pulling on my old torn trekking pants and dirty shirt, not sure if I'll be arrested, stoned, laughed at or worse.
 As I leave the hotel, I see the usual young guys hanging around with nothing to do.
 They ask "where am I going?", so I invite them to come along and help me clean plastic from the river.
 We target downstream from the bridge in the centre of town.
-With Aziz and Hassan in tow, I climb over the concrete wall and began picking plastic bags from mud, shrubs, under rocks and stuff just plain floating around in the water.
+With Zaid and Hassan in tow, I climb over the concrete wall and began picking plastic bags from mud, shrubs, under rocks and stuff just plain floating around in the water.
 The water is shallow and clear making it easy to work one side to the other balancing on rocks where water runs fast and deep.
-Aziz is in the café asking the waiters to give us clean plastic bags to put our collected stuff in and soon the waiters begin helping by taking away our full bags for disposal and giving us encouragement when they aren't busy.
+Zaid is in the café asking the waiters to give us clean plastic bags to put our collected stuff in and soon the waiters begin helping by taking away our full bags for disposal and giving us encouragement when they aren't busy.
 Within a half hour we have the river completely free of plastic from about 100 feet down all the way to the bridge.
 It looks fantastic!
-Aziz and Hassan are feeling good about it too.
+Zaid and Hassan are feeling good about it too.
 We have lots of thumbs up from passers by and lots of blank stares.
 But when invited no one joins us.
 One French lady stops to offer her opinion and wants to know why we aren't wearing gloves.
 I invite her to help by going to find some but she barely hides her disgust and walks off.
 Ah well you can only try.
-Aziz agrees to meet me after lunch.
+Zaid agrees to meet me after lunch.
 We'll start by cleaning up river from the bridge.
 Hassan has disappeared.

 January 15 PM